infinum/android_connectionbuddy/Readme.md

 #### 5. notifyOnlyReliableEvents(boolean shouldNotify)

 Boolean value which defines do we want to use reliable network events.
-This means that if we have active internet connection, it will try to execute test network request to determine if user is capable of any network operation.
+This means that if we have active internet connection, it will try to execute test network request to determine if a user is capable of any network operation.
 Default is set to false.

 ## Advanced usage with MVP pattern